jy-gh/RecentFiles/README.md

 Both the Recent Files workflow and the *recent_files* command-line utility will use a Git-style ignore file.

-Here's an example ignore file:
+Here's the provided ignore file:

 ```
 Library
+Icon?
 ~*
-*.jpg
-*.mov
+*.history
+*.indexes
+*.photoslibrary
+*.musiclibrary
+*.tvlibrary
 ```

-This ignore file will cause `fd` to ignore files in the Library folder, files beginning with the '~' character (often used for temporary files), .jpg image files, and .mov movie files.
+This ignore file will cause `fd` to ignore files in the Library folder, the Icon files with embedded carriage returns, files beginning with the '~' character (often used for temporary files), .photoslibrary, .musiclibrary, and .tvlibrary files.
 Files matched in an ignore file will not be returned as results.

-If this file was named `my_ignore_file` and put in the $HOME directory, the following command line would allow *recent_files* to use it:
+If this file was named `my_ignore_file` and put in the `$HOME` directory, the following command line would allow *recent_files* to use it:

 `recent_files --ignore-file $HOME/my_ignore_file`